DominicBurkart/turbolift/README.md

 [![status](https://img.shields.io/github/workflow/status/dominicburkart/turbolift/examples)](https://github.com/DominicBurkart/turbolift/actions?query=branch%3Amaster)
 [![website](https://img.shields.io/badge/-website-blue)](https://dominic.computer/turbolift)

-Turbolift is a WIP distribution platform for rust.
-It's designed to make distribution an afterthought by extracting and distributing specific functions and their dependencies from a larger rust application.
+Turbolift is a distribution interface for rust.
+It's designed to make distribution easier and more maintainable by extracting and distributing specific functions and their dependencies from a larger rust application.
 Turbolift then acts as the glue between these extracted mini-apps and the main application.